cloudfoundry/cf-networking-release/docs/configuration.md

 The batteries-included connectivity solution uses [Flannel](https://github.com/coreos/flannel) with the [VXLAN backend](https://github.com/coreos/flannel#backends).

-IP address allocation scheme is simple: the operator chooses a large contiguous address block for the entire VXLAN network (`cf_networking.network`).
-The operator also chooses a uniform subnet size (`cf_networking.subnet_size`).
+The IP address allocation scheme is simple:

+- The operator chooses a large contiguous address block for the entire VXLAN network (`cf_networking.network`).
+- The operator also chooses a uniform [subnet](https://en.wikipedia.org/wiki/Subnetwork) size (`cf_networking.subnet_size`).
-Flannel ensures that each Diego Cell (container host) is allocated a dedicated a single [subnet](https://en.wikipedia.org/wiki/Subnetwork) of that size from within that large block.
-And the Flannel CNI plugin ensures that every container receives a unique IP within its cell's subnet.
+- Flannel ensures that each Diego Cell (container host) is allocated a dedicated a single subnet of that size from within that large block.
+- The Flannel CNI plugin ensures that every container receives a unique IP within the subnet assigned to its host Cell.

 In this way, every container in the installation receives a unique IP address.